pbalduino/menios/docs/architecture/per_process_vm.md

 # Per-Process Virtual Memory Plan

-This document captures the current state of meniOS user address spaces and the work remaining to complete issue #28 (per-process virtual memory management).
+This document captures the current state of meniOS user address spaces and the plan that drove issue #28 (per-process virtual memory management).
+The initial implementation now in trunk covers region metadata, lazy-growing stacks, and user-mode page-fault recovery.
+Remaining enhancements (heap growth, demand paging) build on this foundation.

 ## Current Behaviour